STUDENTS & PATIENTS

 This session will cover clinical trials that will open in 2017-2018 for P/P.

-- 10:45am – 11:00am – Unmet needs in pemphigoid – Marcel Jonkman, MD, University Medical Center Groningen, Netherlands
+- 10:45am – 11:00am – Unmet needs in pemphigoid diseases: an international survey amongst patients, clinicians and researchers – Marcel Jonkman, MD, University Medical Center Groningen, Netherlands

 - 11:30am – 11:45am – Panel discussion of emerging therapies in P/P